Dressing types

 Dry wounds (may cause tissue dehydration) |

-Fixation Sheet Porous polyester fabric with adhesive backing |
+Porous polyester fabric with adhesive backing |

 Fixomull, Hypafix, Mefix |

 Can be used directly on wound site.
-Conforms to body contours, good pain relief and controls oedema, Remains permeable allowing exudate to escape and be washed and dried off wound.
-Dressing changes can be left for 5-7 days. |
+Conforms to body contours, good pain relief and controls oedema.
+Remains permeable allowing exudate to escape and be washed and dried off wound.
+Dressing changes can be left for 5-7 days |

-Dressing needs washing with soap and water pat-dried twice daily.
-Requires application of oil prior to removal - ideally soaked in oil and wrapped in cling film overnight. |
+Dressing needs washing with soap and water, pat-dried twice daily.
+Requires application of oil prior to removal, ideally soaked in oil and wrapped in cling film overnight |

 Wounds with mild exudate, not needing frequent review |

-Infected wounds allergy to adhesives |
+Infected wounds.
+Allergy to adhesives |

-Calcium Alginate Natural polysaccharide from seaweed |
+Natural polysaccharide from seaweed |

 Kaltostat |

 Forms gel on wound and hence moist environment.
 Reduces pain.
 Can pack cavities.
 Absorbent in exudative wounds.
 Promotes haemostasis.
-Low allergenic. |
+Low allergenic |

 May require secondary dressing.
 Not recommended in anaerobic infections.
-Gel can be confused with slough or pus in wound. |
+Gel can be confused with slough or pus in wound.
+Must be removed to monitor wound.
+Unpleasant odour |

 Moderately or highly exudative wounds.
 Need for haemostasis |